twocaretcat/mips-variable-replacer/README.md

   </p>

   <p class="projectDesc">
-    A tool to simplify development in MIPS.
+    A tool to simplify development in MIPS assembly.
 Use easy to remember variable names in MIPS and map them to actual registers before assembling
   </p>

   <br/>
 </div>

-> **Important:** This script is intended to simplify MIPS coding and is not a substitute for properly learning the language yourself
+> **Note:** This script is intended to simplify MIPS coding and is not a substitute for properly learning the language yourself

 ## About
-This python script is a sort of precompiler that lets you use custom register names in MIPS assembly.
+This Python script is a sort of precompiler that lets you use custom register names in MIPS assembly.
 By running the script before you assemble, custom names are mapped to real registers you specify

 **Features:**
 - Warns when command line inputs are incorrect